Devolutions/devolutions-crypto/README_RUST.md

 // The ciphertext can be serialized. let encrypted_data_vec: Vec<u8> = encrypted_data.into();

-// This data can be saved somewhere, passed to another language or over the network
+// This data can be saved somewhere, passed to another language or over the network.
-// ...
+//
-// When you receive the data as a byte array, you can deserialize it into a struct using TryFrom
+// When you receive the data as a byte array, you can deserialize it into a struct using TryFrom.

 let ciphertext = Ciphertext::try_from(encrypted_data_vec.as_slice()).expect("deserialization shouldn't fail");